zekunyan/TTGSnackbar/README.md

 ```

 ### Animation type
-`animationType: TTGSnackbarAnimationType` define the style of snackbar when it show and dismiss.
+`animationType: TTGSnackbarAnimationType` defines the style of snackbar when it show and dismiss.

 `TTGSnackbarAnimationType` : `FadeInFadeOut`, `SlideFromBottomToTop`, `SlideFromBottomBackToBottom`, `SlideFromLeftToRight`,  `SlideFromRightToLeft` and `Flip`.